 We would be remiss to conclude this article without a serious recommendation to only access these types of websites through a VPN server.
 You should be aware that government agencies are always looking for ways to penetrate the secrecy of torrents and figure out who’s running and using them.

 Make no mistake, a lot of copyright violations are going on at any hour of the day behind any torrent’s innocuous exterior.
 While it seems these agencies are focused on taking down the site owners, they probably wouldn’t worry too much if they could nab your IP address at the same time.
 Stay safe.
-Find a highly-rated VPN service and put it to use before you head out to use your favorite torrent.
+Find the best VPN service around and put it to use before you head out to use your favorite torrent.